ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Arity of Protocol Objects

-DAP reports are 1 to 1 to with measurements.
+Reports are 1 to 1 to with measurements.
 In this illustration, `i` distinct Clients upload a distinct report, but a single Client could upload multiple reports to a task (see {{sybil}} for some implications of this).
 The process of sharding measurements, constructing reports and uploading them is specified in